Metro Manila Skyway: Route

 Stages 1 and 2 are collectively known as the South Metro Manila Skyway Project.

 From the North Luzon Expressway, the Skyway begins in Libis Baesa, Caloocan, about 1 km south of the Balintawak toll plaza.
 A possible connection to a future toll road to New Manila International Airport in Bulacan is at that exit.
 It enters Quezon City and after rising above the Balintawak Interchange (where it crosses EDSA), it turns east towards Circumferential Road 3 (C-3), particularly Sgt.
 Rivera and G. Araneta Avenues.

 The expressway runs south above Gregorio Araneta Avenue until it reaches the San Juan River.
-The Skyway follows the river to its mouth at the Pasig River in Manila before turning towards the San Miguel Yamamura packaging plant (owned by Skyway concessionaire San Miguel Corporation) in Pandacan.
-There, it will meet the 1.2 km elevated connecting road to the NLEX Connector in Santa Mesa that will branch off parallel to the Philippine National Railways (PNR) tracks.
+The Skyway follows the river to its mouth at the Pasig River in San Juan, Mandaluyong, and Manila before turning towards the San Miguel Yamamura packaging plant (owned by Skyway concessionaire San Miguel Corporation) in Pandacan.
+There, it will meet the 1.2 km elevated connecting road to the NLEX Connector in Santa Mesa that will branch off parallel to the Philippine National Railways (PNR) right-of-way, which is being redeveloped for the North–South Commuter Railway (NSCR).
 The main expressway turns east onto Tomas Claudio Street (Paco–Santa Mesa Road) and Nagtahan Link Bridge towards Quirino Avenue (C-2).
 It then turns towards Osmeña Highway and enters Makati, where the Buendia exit is located.

-The expressway rises at the boundary of Osmeña Highway and South Luzon Expressway (SLEX) known as Magallanes Interchange and returns to its original level after crossing the said interchange.
+The expressway rises and again crosses EDSA at the boundary of Osmeña Highway and South Luzon Expressway (SLEX) known as Magallanes Interchange and returns to its original level after crossing the said interchange.
 After its interchange with NAIAX, it descends to ground level because of height restrictions on structures near Ninoy Aquino International Airport and parallels SLEX and the PNR tracks at the Pasay–Taguig boundary.
 The Skyway again rises near the C-5 Exit and Arca South, entering Parañaque and returning above SLEX.
 At the Sucat Exit, the Skyway rises above the east end of Dr. A. Santos Avenue and descends as it approaches the main toll plaza in Cupang, Muntinlupa.
 After the toll plaza, it meets the SLEX Elevated Extension which connects it to SLEX past the Alabang Viaduct, narrows to three lanes, and curves west before joining Alabang–Zapote Road near South Station in Filinvest City, Alabang.
 The extension runs parallel to SLEX along the shoulder of the Alabang Viaduct and Manila South Road, crossing the Alabang and Filinvest exits and descending to merge with SLEX near Pleasant Village and Soldiers Hills.

 The Metro Manila Skyway has various lane configurations.
 The Skyway Stage 1 and 2 were originally designed in a symmetric 3x3 lane configuration (3 lanes per direction), which was changed in 2020 to an asymmetric 4x3 lane configuration, with one additional lane in specific parts of the expressway.
 These segments are also subject to variable maximum speed limits, at 60 kph and 80 kph.